Open Bible Data Home About News OET Key

 27:46 Chap.
 26.35.

-BBAnd Rebecca spake to Isahac: I am weery of my lyfe for the daughters of Heth.
+BshpsAnd Rebecca spake to Isahac: I am weery of my lyfe for the daughters of Heth.
 Yf Iacob take a wyfe of the daughters of Heth, such as these which are of the daughters of the lande, what good shall my lyfe do me?

 (And Rebecca spake to Isahac: I am weary of my life for the daughters of Heth.
 If Yacob take a wife of the daughters of Heth, such as these which are of the daughters of the land, what good shall my life do me?)

-GNVAlso Rebekah said to Izhak, I am weary of my life, for the daughters of Heth.
+GnvaAlso Rebekah said to Izhak, I am weary of my life, for the daughters of Heth.
 If Iaakob take a wife of the daughters of Heth like these of the daughters of the lande, what auaileth it me to liue?

 (Also Rebekah said to Izhak, I am weary of my life, for the daughters of Heth.
 If Yacob take a wife of the daughters of Heth like these of the daughters of the land, what auaileth it me to liue? )

-CBAnd Rebecca sayde vnto Isaac: I am weery of my life, because of the doughters of Heth: Yf Iacob take a wife of the doughters of Heth, which are as the doughters of this londe, what shall this life then profit me?
+CvdlAnd Rebecca sayde vnto Isaac: I am weery of my life, because of the doughters of Heth: Yf Iacob take a wife of the doughters of Heth, which are as the doughters of this londe, what shall this life then profit me?

 (And Rebecca said unto Isaac: I am weary of my life, because of the daughters of Heth: If Yacob take a wife of the daughters of Heth, which are as the daughters of this land, what shall this life then profit me?)

-WYCAnd Rebecca seide to Isaac, It anoieth me of my lijf for the douytris of Heth; if Jacob takith a wijf of the kynrede of this lond, Y nyle lyue.
+WycAnd Rebecca seide to Isaac, It anoieth me of my lijf for the douytris of Heth; if Jacob takith a wijf of the kynrede of this lond, Y nyle lyue.

 (And Rebecca said to Isaac, It anoieth me of my life for the daughters of Heth; if Yacob takith a wife of the kynrede of this land, I nyle lyue.)

-LUTUnd Rebekka sprach zu Isaak: Mich verdreußt zu leben vor den Töchtern Heths.
+LuthUnd Rebekka sprach zu Isaak: Mich verdreußt zu leben vor den Töchtern Heths.
 Wo Jakob ein Weib nimmt von den Töchtern Heths, die da sind wie die Töchter dieses Landes, was soll mir das Leben?

 (And Rebekka spoke to Isaak: Mich verdreußt to life before/in_front_of the Töchtern Heths.
-Where Yakob a woman nimmt from the Töchtern Heths, the there are like the Töchter dieses lands, was should to_me the Leben?)
+Where Yakob a woman nimmt from the Töchtern Heths, the there are like the Töchter dieses lands, what/which should to_me the Leben?)

-CLVDixitque Rebecca ad Isaac: Tædet me vitæ meæ propter filias Heth: si acceperit Jacob uxorem de stirpe hujus terræ, nolo vivere.
+ClVgDixitque Rebecca ad Isaac: Tædet me vitæ meæ propter filias Heth: si acceperit Jacob uxorem de stirpe hujus terræ, nolo vivere.

 (And_he_said Rebecca to Isaac: Tædet me of_life my propter daughters Heth: when/but_if acceperit Yacob wife about stirpe huyus terræ, nolo vivere. )